-For the soil compartment both the application of STP sludge on agricultural soil and the deposition from air are taken into account according to the TDG (1996).
+For the soil compartment of the use categories of zinc sulphate both the application of STP sludge on agricultural soil and the deposition from air are taken into account according to the TDG (1996).
 In the TGD (1996) it is assumed that the total sewage sludge load is applied on agricultural soil.
-For the sludge part the daily waste water release is the input for calculating the C{add} .
-The waste water releases are calculated from the submitted effluent water releases in which it is assumed that zinc is removed in the STP for 74% (see section water of paragraph 3.2.1.2.2 and Figure 3.2.2).
+For the sludge part the daily waste water release is the input for calculating the $C{add}$ .
+The waste water releases are calculated from the submitted effluent water releases in which it is assumed that zinc is removed in the STP for 74%.

-3.2.1.2.4 Processing in the chemical industry
+3.2.1.2.4 Processing in agricultural pesticide industry